-The previous master is disconnected from the I2C-bus.
+- The previous master is disconnected from the IC-bus.
 An interrupt to the previous master is sent through its INT line to let it know that it lost control of the bus.
 BUSLOST bit in the Interrupt Status Register is set.
-This interrupt can be masked by setting the BUSLOSTMSK bit to logic 1.

-- 2. A built-in bus initialization/recovery function can take temporary control of the downstream channel to initialize the bus before making the actual switch to the new bus master.
-This function is activated by setting the BUSINIT to logic 1 by the master during the same write sequence as the one programming MYBUS and BUSON bits.
-When activated and whether the bus was previously idle or not: - a.
-9 clock pulses are sent on the SCL SLAVE. - b.
-SDA_SLAVE line is released (HIGH) when the clock pulses are sent to SCL_SLAVE.
+This interrupt can be masked by setting the BUSLOSTMSK bit to logic 1. - A built-in bus initialization/recovery function can take temporary control of the downstream channel to initialize the bus before making the actual switch to the new bus master.
+This function is activated by setting the BUSINIT to logic 1 by the master during the same write sequence as the one programming MYBUS and BUSON bits. - When activated and whether the bus was previously idle or not: - a.
+9 clock pulses are sent on the SCL\SLAVE. - b.
+SDA\SLAVE line is released (HIGH) when the clock pulses are sent to SCL\SLAVE.
 This is equivalent to sending 8 data bits and a not acknowledge. - c.
 Finally a STOP condition is sent to the downstream slave channel.

-This sequence completes any read transaction which was previously in process and the downstream slave configured as a slave-transmitter should release the SDA line because the PCA9541A did not acknowledge the last byte.
+This sequence will complete any read transaction which was previously in process and the downstream slave configured as a slave-transmitter should release the SDA line because the PCA9541 did not acknowledge the last byte.

-- 3. When the initialization has been requested and completed, the PCA9541A sends an interrupt to the new master through its INT line and connects the new master to the downstream channel.
+- 3. When the initialization has been requested and completed, the PCA9541 sends an interrupt to the new master through its INT line and connects the new master to the downstream channel.
 BUSINIT bit in the Interrupt Status Register is set.
 The switch operation occurs after the master asking the bus control has sent a STOP command.
 This interrupt can be masked by setting the BUSINITMSK bit to logic 1. - 4.
-When the bus initialization/recovery function has not been requested (BUSINIT = 0), the PCA9541A connects the new master to the slave downstream channel.
+When the bus initialization/recovery function has not been requested (BUSINIT = 0), the PCA9541 connects the new master to the slave downstream channel.
 The switch operation occurs after the master asking the bus control has sent a STOP command.
-If the built-in bus sensor function detects a non-idle condition in the downstream slave channel at the switching time, PCA9541A sends an interrupt to the new master through its INT line.
+PCA9541 sends an interrupt to the new master through its INT line if the built-in bus sensor function detects a non-idle condition in the downstream slave channel at the switching time.
 BUSOK bit in the Interrupt Status Register is set.
 This means that a STOP condition has not been detected in the previous bus communication and that an external bus recovery/initialization must be performed.
-If an idle condition has been detected at the switching time, no interrupt is sent.
+If an idle condition has been detected at the switching time, no interrupt will be sent.
 This interrupt can be masked by setting the BUSOKMSK bit to logic 1.

 Interrupt status can be read.
-See Section 7.4 "Interrupt Status registers" for more information.
+See Section 8.4 "Interrupt Status registers" for more information.